leeandher/programming-notes/How To GraphQL/3 - Schema Definition.md

 }
 ```

 This would be how we would define the data retrieved by our API.
 Every `person` item has the `name`, `age`, and `posts` field attached, and they must be populated, since they have an **exclamation mark (!).** This is how we denote fields as mandatory.
-In this case, if the `Person` has not made a post yet, this requires that `Person.posts` atleast returns an empty array, or `[]`.
+In this case, if the `Person` has not made a post yet, this requires that `Person.posts` at least returns an empty array, or `[]`.

 Other than that, the types are fairly standard.
 We must define how our data looks (via `string`, or `int`) so that our database doesn't throw any errors,